 Stand one piece of yarn into place at a time using the pencil (eraser end) to press it into the glue.
 Hold for a few seconds until it adheres.
 Repeat until the hole is filled in.
 Once the glue is dry trim as necessary so the replaced fibers match the height of the surrounding pile.

-Carpet surgery is not a perfect solution, but I’ve observed professionals do this with such amazing results its difficult to detect a repair was made.
-Unless you open the closet!
+Carpet surgery is not a perfect solution, but in some situations, neither are carpet stain removers.
+I’ve observed professionals perform carpet surgery with such amazing results its difficult to detect a repair was made.